Five Guys Named Moe: Production history

 In 2002 a "Theater in the Round" production was mounted at the Drury Lane South Theatre in Chicago, IL.
 Directed by Marc Robin and starring Sean Blake (No Moe), John Steven Crowley (Big Moe), Anthony Pierre Christopher (Little Moe), Parrish Collier (Four-Eyed Moe) and Byron Glenn Willis (Eat Moe) with Nikkieli Dimone as Nomax.
 The production earned two Joseph Jefferson Nominations in the Director and Ensemble categories.

 The 2010 Edinburgh Festival/West End production, directed by Paulette Randall and starring Clarke Peters himself as Nomax, as well as Ashley Campbell, Christopher Colquhoun, Carlton Connell, Paul Hazel and Horace Oliver as the Moes opened on 5 August 2010.

 During the 2014–15 season, a new, re-imagined production was co-produced by Arena Stage and Cleveland Play House.
 This production featured the five Moes as 21st century musicians and a slightly modernized musical arrangement.
 The production ran 14 November – 28 December 2014 at Arena Stage and 23 January – 15 February 2015 in Cleveland Play House's Allen Theatre.
 The production was directed by Robert O'Hara.

 Following a run in 2016 at the Edinburgh Fringe Festival, a London Off-West End revival produced by Underbelly Productions in association with Cameron Mackintosh, Steven Harris and Westminster Council ran from 14 September 2017 at the Marble Arch Theatre, a new pop-up venue in Marble Arch specifically designed for the production that reflected the 1940 New Orleans jazz bars.
 The venue was originally stopped from opening in Victoria Embankment due to criticism from neighbours.

 From 7 September to 8 October 2017, Court Theatre in Chicago's Hyde Park neighborhood mounted a production featuring James Earl Jones II, Darrian Ford, Lorenzo Rush Jr., Kelvin Roston Jr., Eric Andrew Lewis, and Stephen Allen, directed by Ron OJ Parson with music direction by Abdul Hamid Royal.

-In their 2018–2019 season, Skylight Music Theatre in Milwaukee Wisconsin, mounted a production featuring Lorenzo Rush Jr., Gavin Lawrence, James Carrington, Shawn Holmes, Sean Anthony Jackson, and Kevin James Sievert, directed by Malkia Stampley, music direction by Christie Chiles Twillie, and choreography by Lanette Costas.

 The show received a London fringe revival in 2021 at Upstairs at The Gatehouse.
 Direction and choreography was by resident director of the 2017 London production, Mykal Rand.
 Musical supervision by John Reddel and musical direction by Griffin Jenkins.
 The cast featured Juan Jackson as Nomax; and KM Drew Boatan, Christian Maynard, AJ Lewis, Andre Coulson, Kieran McGinn as the Moes.
 The production has received favourable reviews.